 Get out there and plant something.
 This is an ideal month to start a vegetable or flower garden project.
 We have a long, forgiving growing season, so it’s not too late.
 Select easy-to-grow plants that love hot weather.

 Mulch to feed the soil and discourage weeds.
 Only two cautions: don’t pile it up too deeply (2 inches is plenty), and don’t pile mulch up against the trunks of your trees.

 Turn spring compost piles.
 Keep adding green material (spent pansies, finished mustard greens, etc.) to the compost heap.

 Prune spring bloomers as they finish blooming.
 Deadhead roses to encourage more blooms and apply an organic fertilizer.
 Watch for signs of fire blight in pears and apples, and cut off infected branches following Cooperative Extension advice, dipping your shears in bleach or alcohol between cuts.
 Dispose of branches by burning or bagging and tossing.
 Don’t leave them on the ground or put them in the compost.

 For larger fruit, thin peaches, plums, and Asian pears to 4 to 6 inches apart.

-Set out transplants or sow seeds for all kinds of heat-loving annual flowers, from amaranth to zinnias.
+Try some annual flowers, from amaranth to zinnias.
 Don’t forget summer bulbs, including gladiolus, crinums and tuberoses, and foliage plants such as coleus and Caladium.
 Plant moonflower (Ipomoea alba), caladium, coleus, zinnia, and other heat-tolerant flowers.